 There is also an additional section for bench press equipment alternatives since we all have different dreams for our ideal gym setup.

 CAP Barbell Standard Bench Press

-This is the cheapest bench press setup available.
-The CAP Barbell Standard Bench Press is priced around $70, making it currently the cheapest bench press on the market.
-If you are a beginner or just need something temporary for a home gym, this is the bench press I would recommend if money is tight.
+If you are a beginner or just need something temporary for a home gym, the CAP Barbell Standard Bench Press is the bench press I would recommend if money is tight.

 Body Champ Bench Press

 If you are looking for a more comfortable feel for your bench press that also has a bit more functionality, the Body Champ Bench Press may be the setup for you.